TheCoder5550/folke-online/src/exercise-markdown/Getting started/getting-started.md

 <br />

 ## Creating a box
 Prove the sequent `P & Q |- P -> Q`.
-To be able to use the `→I` rule, you first have to create a box.
+To be able to use the `->I` rule, you first have to create a box.
 Add an empty row and press the box icon next to it or press `Ctrl+B` to add a box around the row.
 First assume P and then use `∧ER` to get Q. Add a row below the box by pressing `Ctrl+Enter`.
-Use the →I rule and type `2-3` as the box.
+Use the `->I` rule and type `2-3` as the box.

+**Using the rules:** Press "View Rules" at the bottom of the screen to view all available rules and how to use them.
 !proof[sequent=P & Q |- P -> Q][solution=getting-started-3.folke]